 Opening Meter Read Provision

-A gaining Shipper will continue to provide opening reading data on the back of a secured switch or change of Shipper event, and where not provided UK Link shall continue to generate an estimated reading.
+A gaining Shipper will continue to provide opening reading data on the back of a secured switch (change of Supplier and Shipper or change of Supplier only) or a change of Shipper event, and where not provided UK Link shall continue to generate an estimated reading.

 The provision of the Last valid Reading to the Gaining Shipper will continue and will be provided as part of the new notification issued on the back of the Secured switch update from CSS.